Phentermine: When It’s Helpful and When It’s Not

 How OVH Uses Phentermine Thoughtfully

-When it is used, OVH ensures:
+When it is part of a care plan, OVH emphasizes:

-Clear goals and clear stop points
+Clear goals and expectations

-Ongoing monitoring of response and side effects
+Ongoing monitoring of response and tolerance

-Phentermine is never positioned as a cure.
-It is positioned as a tool with a specific role.
+It is positioned as a supportive medication with a defined role.

 Addressing the Stigma